 The Tower has to be repainted every seven years to keep it curated against the natural oxidation the iron metal structure goes through every day.

-Since it is made out of metal, as the climate changes, the structure changes in size by about 15 centimeters throughout the year.
+Since it is made of metal, as the climate changes, the structure changes by about 15 centimeters throughout the year.

 The third floor of the Eiffel Tower has an apartment.
 Yes, you read that right, an apartment.
 Gustave Eiffel built it for himself.
 He spent a lot of time there conducting experiments.